catseye/SixtyPical/README.md

 _Version 0.17.
 Work-in-progress, everything is subject to change._

-**SixtyPical** is a 6502-like programming language with advanced static analysis.
+**SixtyPical** is a low-level programming language with advanced static analysis.
+Many of its primitive instructions resemble those of the 6502 CPU — in fact it is intended to be compiled to 6502 machine code — but along with these are constructs which ease structuring and analysizing the code.

-"6502-like" means that it has similar restrictions as programming in 6502 assembly (e.g. the programmer must choose the registers that values will be stored in) and is concomitantly easy for a compiler to translate it to 6502 machine language code.

-"Advanced static analysis" includes _abstract interpretation_, where we go through the program step by step, tracking not just the changes that happen during a _specific_ execution of the program, but _sets_ of changes that could _possibly_ happen in any run of the program.
-This lets us determine that certain things can never happen, which we can then formulate as safety checks.

-In practice, this means it catches things like
+SixtyPical aims to fill this niche:

+*   You'd use assembly, but you don't want to spend hours debugging (say) a memory overrun that happened because of a ridiculous silly error.
+*   You'd use C, but you don't want the overhead of compiler-added code to manage the stack and registers.

+SixtyPical gives the programmer a coding regimen on par with assembly language in terms of size and hands-on-ness, but also able to catch many ridiculous silly errors at compile time, such as

 *   you forgot to clear carry before adding something to the accumulator
-*   a subroutine that you call trashes a register you thought was preserved
+*   a subroutine that you called trashes a register you thought it preserved
 *   you tried to read or write a byte beyond the end of a byte array
 *   you tried to write the address of something that was not a routine, to a jump vector

+Many of these checks are done with _abstract interpretation_, where we go through the program step by step, tracking not just the changes that happen during a _specific_ execution of the program, but _sets_ of changes that could _possibly_ happen in any run of the program.

-and suchlike.
-It also provides some convenient operations based on machine-language programming idioms, such as
+SixtyPical also provides some convenient operations based on machine-language programming idioms, such as

 *   copying values from one register to another (via a third register when